-In Years 7 to 10, students use devices to access the majority of their textbooks as eBooks.
-Currently Year 7 - 9 students purchase a laptop via our Edunet Portal, Year 10 -12 students can Bring Your Own Device (BYOD).
+In Years 7 to 10, MCC onsite students use devices to access the majority of their textbooks as eBooks.
+Currently Year 7 -9 MCC onsite students purchase a laptop via our Edunet Portal, Year 10 -12 students can Bring Your Own Device (BYOD).
 All textbooks are available to purchase through our online booklist delivered by Winc Schools.
+Currently, MCC online students are supplied with a laptop as part of their enrolment package.
 Please see the information available on the website.
 Regarding the use of their devices, students must follow the ICT Protocols which are located in this handbook.
 Normal confiscation rules apply for misuse.